L E V E L I

 2

-If you have trouble placing your fingers properly or quickly enough when you start changing chords in a song, you may think that you’re having problems with coordination.
-In fact, it will be that you don’t know the chord shape well enough—even if you feel sure that you do.
-The secret to guitar playing is that your fingers follow your mind.
-(Remember this!)
-Follow the same procedure of memorizing the shape and name for every chord you learn.
+If you have trouble placing your fingers properly or quickly enough when you change chords, it’s because you don’t know the chord shape well enough—even if you feel sure that you do.
+The secret to guitar playing is that your fingers follow your mind!

-When you can change from one chord to another, put your three chords together to make your first song.
-But before you start playing it, make sure you can sing it.
+REMEMBER THIS: Before you start playing any song, make sure you can sing it.
 It’s important that you learn to sing the melody of the song while you’re strumming the accompaniment, even if your guitar goals don’t include singing.
 You don’t have to sing beautifully, but you do need to understand music and how the parts of a song go together.
 Find out about that in this article and learn how to do it here.

 Lesson